Natural gas in Iran: Development

 At present, Iran is producing only a small share of its gas reserves, about 5.5 e12cuft per year.
 This means that Iran is one of the few countries capable of supplying much larger amounts of natural gas in the future.
 Iran's overall gas exports in 2009/10 reached a record high of 6.8 billion cubic meters, increasing 44% over the previous year.

 Iran's net export of gas in 2010 was 1.57 billion cubic metres.
 In 2010, Iran's exports and imports of natural gas were 8.42 and 6.85 billion cubic metres respectively.
 In 2010, Iran exported 0.4, 0.25, and 7.77 billion cubic metres of gas to Armenia, Azerbaijan and Turkey respectively.
 In terms of imports, Iran has received 0.35 and 6.5 billion cubic metres from Azerbaijan and Turkmenistan respectively.
 Iran has approximately 29.6 trillion cubic meters of proven gas reserves which accounts for 16% of the world's total reserves.
 This places Iran behind Russia with the second largest gas reserves worldwide.
 In 2009, Iran's natural gas production stood at 116 billion cubic metres.
 In 2010, this number rose to 138.5 billion cubic metres which shows a 19% increase.
 Most of Iran's gas is consumed domestically and has been increasing at an average annual rate of 12% for the past 15 years.

 Iran plans to invest $15 billion a year to expand its annual gas output capacity to 300 e9m3 by 2014, from 170 billion in 2009.
 It will invest $50 billion from 2010 until 2020 on LNG projects.
 Iran plans to export 8 million tons of LNG by 2012.
 The country also aims to increase natural gas exports by fivefold to 60 e9m3 a year by 2014.
 Global gas demand is projected to rise between 2 percent and 3 percent a year for the next 20 to 25 years, with India and China the main markets for Iran's gas exports.

 A December 2011 report from Iran's Petroleum Minister indicated that a large natural gas reserve was discovered inside Iran's side of the Caspian Sea.
 These reserves are estimated at 50 trillion cubic feet (1.42 trillion cubic meter).

+On 23 August, 2026, Iran stated that it discovered more than 7.5 trillion cubic feet of gas in the vicinity of Fars province.